mandersj/IMSCC-Downgrader/README.md

 A Python utility that attempts to **downgrade IMS Common Cartridge 1.2 exports (Canvas)** to **1.1 format (Moodle)**.
 The project explored the boundary between strict IMS standards, real-world LMS quirks, and automated content repair — but ultimately, it didn’t achieve full compatibility.

-🚧 Status

-Release: v1.4.5
+🚧 **Status Release: v1.4.5 | v1.4.3 has the most functions enabled**
-Outcome: partial success – consistent downgrades for most courses, but failed full automation due to encoding edge cases.
+**Outcome:** partial success – consistent downgrades for most courses, but failed full automation due to encoding edge cases.
-Current direction: manual review and selective exclusion are recommended before Moodle import.
+**Current direction:** manual review and selective exclusion are recommended before Moodle import.

 ---